I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop-_msiscsi_lunmappinginformation.md

 `UniqueSessionId`

 A session ID that uniquely identifies the session for which the LUN mapping is valid.
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff561599">LoginToTarget</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550121">AddConnectionToSession</a> methods both return this value in the <i>UniqueSessionId</i> parameter.
 Do not confuse this value with the values in the ISID and TSID members.

+`OSBus`

+The number that the operating system assigns to the bus that the adapter is attached to.

+`OSTarget`

+The device number that the operating system assigns to the target.

+`OSLUN`

+The logical unit number (LUN) that the operating system assigns to the logical unit.

 ## Remarks
 You must implement this class.